AY2425S2-CS2103T-W12-2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* Command names (e.g. `addp`) are case-insensitive.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * **Use only the valid prefixes for each command format.
 Usage of prefixes other than the ones allowed can lead to the value of the last prefix being deemed invalid.
 For example, `addc n/Jo Ng e/j@gmail.com a/21 Lane p/81234321 x/Policy A` will result in the phone number being invalid as x/ is not a valid prefix for addc.**

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.